curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Logo: eye inside the iris (coloured / black part of the eye), recursively.
 As simple as possible so anyone can draw it.
 Human harbouring other consciousnesses.

 Book graphic: simultaneously human, higher-level of consciousness alien, and comforting.
 Recursive eyes on a beautiful motherly woman's face?

+Blog / book.
+Have recursive eye looking / blinking in the background.

+---

 Standup joke: